taystantim/taylaportfolio/README.md

-## University Paper: Predicting the Porportion of Votes of the Most Popular Canadian Party for the Federal Election
+## University Paper: Predicting the Porportion of Conservative Votes for the Next Federal Election

 ### Introduction